19 July 2018

 A main source of export income from the convention and exhibition industry is the spending by overseas participants to events held in Hong Kong.

-According to the latest available figures from the Economic Impact Study commissioned by the Hong Kong Exhibition & Convention Industry Association (HKECIA), the exhibition industry contributed HK$40.8 billion (US$5.2 billion) to Hong Kong's economy in 2012 (equivalent to 2.0% of Hong Kong’s GDP), up 14% from 2010.
+According to the latest available figures from the Economic Impact Study commissioned by the Hong Kong Exhibition & Convention Industry Association (HKECIA), the exhibition industry contributed HK$52.9 billion (US$6.8 billion) to Hong Kong's economy in 2016 (equivalent to 2.1% of Hong Kong’s GDP).

-The exhibition industry's activities during 2012 were estimated to have provided an employment equivalent to 69,600 full-time jobs across a number of related industries, up 0.7% from 69,150 in 2010.
+The exhibition industry's activities during 2016 were estimated to have provided an employment equivalent to 77,000 full-time jobs across a number of related industries.
 The expenditure and employment opportunities generated by the exhibition industry benefit not just the industry players such as venue operators, exhibition organisers and stand contractors, but also advertising, hotels, retail, food and beverages sectors.

 The Mainland-Hong Kong Closer Economic Partnership (CEPA)

 The ATIS, which covers and consolidates commitments relating to liberalisation of trade in services provided in CEPA and its Supplements and also the Guangdong Agreement, will be implemented from June 2016.
 There is no reserved restriction for HKSS under the negative list.
-Regarding the positive list, Hong Kong service suppliers (HKSS) are allowed to provide, in the form of wholly owned operations, convention services and exhibition services on the mainland.
+Regarding the positive list, HKSS are allowed to provide, in the form of wholly owned operations, convention services and exhibition services on the mainland.
 Operations set up by HKSS on the mainland, in the form of wholly owned enterprises or joint ventures, are also allowed to undertake the relevant businesses in Hong Kong and Macau.

 Further, HKSS are allowed to organise exhibitions, in the form of cross-border supply, in the Guangdong Province, Shanghai Municipality, Beijing Municipality, Tianjin Municipality, Chongqing Municipality, Zhejiang Province, Jiangsu Province, Fujian Province, Jiangxi Province, Hunan Province, Guangxi Zhuang Autonomous Region, Hainan Province, Sichuan Province, Guizhou Province and Yunnan Province on a pilot basis, measures previously covered by CEPA Supplements IV and VI.
 In addition, contractual service providers employed by HKSS, are allowed to provide services under this sector or sub-sector on the mainland in the mode of the mode of movement of natural persons, a measure originally covered by Supplement X. Details of the preferential access concerning the convention and exhibition services sector can be found at this website.